hm-lang/core/proposals/README.md

 ```

 The compiler is not smart enough to know whether order matters or not, so we need to annotate
-the function with `@orderIndependent` -- otherwise it's a compiler error -- and we need to use
+the function with `@order_independent` -- otherwise it's a compiler error -- and we need to use
 namespaces (e.g., `Other` with `Other Int`) in order to distinguish between the two variables
 inside the function block.
 When calling `max`, we don't need to use those namespaces, and
 can't (since they're invisible to the outside world).